simudream/konfig/README.md

 ## Comparison to existing solutions:

 * We are very serious about simple workflow.
-Logic->Stack->Role, that's all you have to understand.
+Logic->Stack->Role, that's all.

     * **Logic:** This is where you implement the management process.
 You can use Ruby or Python.